 At St. Catherine University, you will grow as a leader who engages with intention, acts with justice and serves with compassion.
 You will build personal relationships with faculty and students alike, while you become immersed in active and collaborative methods of learning.

-In the 2017-18 academic year, the tuition rate for the 39-credit MAHS degree will be $758 per credit.
+For the 2018-19 academic year, the tuition rate for the 39-credit MAHS degree is $780 per credit.
 Tuition rates are subject to change each June 1.
 Additional costs include fees for student services and technology, books, etc.

 Many graduate students are eligible for financial aid, usually in the form of student loans.
 Another potential source of funding is tuition benefits from current employers.
 In addition, St. Catherine's MAHS students employed by one of our corporate partners may be eligible to receive a special corporate partner scholarship, reducing tuition costs by 10%.